 Hi!
 I’m Ben Thompson, the author and founder of Stratechery.

-I write (and occasionally consult) about technology with a specific focus on strategy and business.
+I write (and occasionally speak) about technology with a specific focus on strategy and business.
 I am based in Taipei, Taiwan, and am fully supported by my work at Stratechery.

 I’ve worked previously at Apple, Microsoft, and Automattic, where I focused on strategy, developer relations, and marketing for Apple University, Windows, and WordPress.com.
 I attended undergrad at the University of Wisconsin, received an MBA from Kellogg School of Management with a focus on strategy and marketing, and an MEM from McCormick Engineering school in Design and Innovation with a focus on human-centered design.